 Provide nutrients monthly with a bud and bloom booster once plants have started flowering.
 Pinch off the spent blossoms to extend the flowering season.
 Mulch to prevent weeds, conserve moisture and improve aesthetics.
 Marigolds will not survive a hard frost or freeze.

 Marigolds have few problems with insect pests.
 In fact, the flowers can be planted around cabbage and broccoli plants to help deter and repel cabbage moths.
 Keep an eye out for slugs, which can decimate the plants overnight.
 Monitor closely and treat with Sluggo Bait or diatomaceous earth if damage is found.
 Spray soft-bodied pests, like aphids and spider mites, with a strong stream of water to reduce pest numbers or spot treat heavily infested areas with Safer’s Soap for immediate control.

 Seed Saving Instructions:

-Marigolds will produce lots of seed in a similar fashion to a zinnia or calendula.
-When the blooms dry out, cut them off and hang upside down in bunches.
-The seeds are contained in the heads and, once dry and crisp, can be lightly hand-crushed and winnowed from the seed chaff.
+Marigolds will produce lots of seed in a similar fashion to zinnia or calendula.
+When the blooms dry out, cut them off and hang upside down in bundles.
+The seeds are contained in the heads and, once dry and crisp, can be hand-crushed and winnowed from the seed chaff.